2021-22 Catalog (Archived Catalog)

 Step Two: Informal Resolution Continues

-If there is no resolution to the concern or complaint or if the student is not comfortable speaking to the other person, please contact the SVCC employee listed on the following website: svcc.edu/about/policies/complaint-procedure.html.
+If there is no resolution to the concern or complaint or if the student is not comfortable speaking to the other person, please contact the SVCC employee listed on the following website: svcc.edu/about/procedures/complaint-procedure.html.
 Contacting the correct employee will expedite a possible resolution of your concern or complaint.

 Step Three: Formal Resolution

-Students who have attempted an informal resolution to their complaint or concern but feel as if their complaint or concern was not resolved may file a formal, written complaint with any of the parties listed on the following website: svcc.edu/about/policies/complaint-procedure.html.
+Students who have attempted an informal resolution to their complaint or concern but feel as if their complaint or concern was not resolved may file a formal, written complaint with any of the parties listed on the following website: svcc.edu/about/procedures/complaint-procedure.html.
 Please contact the same employee as in step two in order to expedite the process.
 The written complaint will be reviewed by the appropriate college employee(s) and the student will receive a written response of the outcome within ten business days.

 In compliance with the Student-Right-to-Know regulations, SVCC's graduation rate survey, campus crime statistics/security policies, financial aid information, and athletic disclosure report are available in Admissions & Records, the Dean of Student Services, and on the College website at svcc.edu/students/right-to-know.